 6D and 7D BIM have recently gained traction, addressing energy consumption and facility management throughout the life cycle of a building, respectively.
 I’ll discuss those in greater detail as I look at how BIM impacts green building practices.

-The Power of BIM
+The Power of Building Information Modeling

 Adopting BIM to create estimates gives you three distinct advantages: visualization, speed, and collaboration.

 A 3D building model provides you with an interactive, information-rich representation that makes it easy to see individual elements and how they relate to each other.
 It also contextualizes the complexity of a project and helps you identify potential risks.

 Every object in your model can contain dimensional information, like length and width, so you can build estimates faster and more accurately.
 BIM tools integrated with estimating software also accelerates the development of quantities and variances whenever changes occur on a project.